jbush001/NyuziProcessor/tests/float/README.md

     test 21 failed: expected 00800ffd, got 00000ffd

-The test number in the message corresponds to the line in the 'test_cases.inc' file.

 ----

 Using Berkeley TestFloat to generate test cases

-*A bunch of these cases fail when using the emulator.
-I think I need to tweak the command line parameters for testfloat_gen*
+A bunch of these cases fail when using the emulator.
+For example, need to convert results to a standard NaN representation (0x7fffffff)

 1. Download testfloat and softfloat projects